Vinsonzyh/BlueSuffix/README.md

 Code for Papar ["BlueSuffix: Reinforced Blue Teaming for Vision-Language Models Against Jailbreak Attacks"](https://arxiv.org/abs/2410.20971).

-We currently provide code for the three components of BlueSuffix.
-For fine-tuned Suffix Generator, we will provide it in the future.
+We currently provide the code for the three components of BlueSuffix.
+For the fine-tuned Suffix Generator, we will provide in the future.

 *Abstract*